wleonhardt/bjs-coupon-clipper-ff-ext/README.md

 ### From Mozilla Add-ons (Recommended)

 [Install from Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/bj-s-auto-coupon-clipper/)
 No setup required.
-Just install, visit the BJ’s coupons page, click the extension icon, and press **Play**.
+Just install, visit the BJ’s coupons page, click the extension icon, and press **Start**.

 > The extension will continue clipping in the background until all coupons are added.